gpuweb/gpuweb/design/BufferOperations.md

  - The buffer must have been created with the `WebGPUBufferUsage.TRANSFER_DST` usage flag.
  - `offset + data.length` must not overflow and be at most the size of the buffer.
  - Depending on the design of memory barriers, the buffer must be, or allowed to be in the `WebGPUBufferUsage.TRANSFER_DST` usage.
-   - In particuler the buffer must not be currently mapped.
+   - In particular the buffer must not be currently mapped.

 ## Unused designs